v-bulynkin/skype-export-parser/README.md

 ## Precautions
 - Make sure you have enough free space on your disk because media files are copying during the process.
 - This script has been tested only on Windows 10 with Powershell 5.1 and only on one Skype export dump.
 Use Powershell 4 and newer.
-- All links inside HTML files are hard, so if you move your Skype exported folder to another place, restart the script to renew HTML files.
+- All links inside HTML files are absolute, so if you move your Skype exported folder to another place, restart the script to renew HTML files.

 ## Pictures
 ### This is how the data export folder looks after the work is completed